Searching for Particle Dark Matter with eROSITA Early Data: e ROSITA Instrument and Data

 To ensure employing the blank sky model is appropriate, we have investigated the significance of point sources in eFEDS.
 First, \texttt{ermask} is used to create a ``cheesemask" that blocks off all sources listed in eROSITA catalogue~\cite{Brunner:2021hto}.
 Next, we extract spectra of the same observation both with and without the ``cheesemask" applied.
 We have tested a particularly liberal masking that reduces exposure area by 60\%.
 The spectra extracted before and after masking provide similar goodness of fit parameter ($\chi^2/{\rm d.f.}$), for the same blank sky model for our spectral analysis.
 Therefore we decide to use the data without masking since it provides more effective exposure time and area.

 The final step of our data reduction is rebinning.
 Each spectra is rebinned to equal log width bins, specifically 200 bins per decade.
-The binning scheme is chosen such that the bins are narrower than one photon energy resolution (FWHM), but also large than the many-photon energy resolution (FWHM/$\sqrt{N}$).
-For eROSTIA, FWHM ranges from $\sim80$ eV at 1 keV, to $\sim160$ eV at 8 keV.
+In our binning scheme, the bin width is smaller than eROSITA energy resolution (FWHM), so that a Gaussian line would show up in multiple bins.
+For eROSITA, FWHM ranges from $\sim80$ eV at 1 keV, to $\sim160$ eV at 8 keV.
 After binning for individual TMs, each bin in our spectrum has roughly between 2000 to 6000 photons.
+We have tried using the default binning scheme given by eROSITA data, which is used by RMF and has 728 bins between 0.9 - 9 keV.
+In this binning scheme, there are 700 to 2500 photon counts in each bin.
+Between these two choices of binning, we see no significant difference in the best fit $\chi^2$/d.o.f. and DM decay rate constraint.

 With the spectra from eFEDS in hand, we then move on to construct a blank sky models spectrum for eFEDS.